Note that the Play Store version is not maintained.

 node-red-dashboard in the standard way :

-The recommended way of starting applications running in Termux is using the Termux:Boot application (available from F-droid or Play Store).
+The recommended way of starting applications running in Termux is using the Termux:Boot application (available from F-droid - note that the Play Store version may not be maintained, and it’s recommended to use the same source that you installed termux from).

 You can get direct access to various hardware on the device by using the extra